-2 Run the System Memory test group in the Dell Diagnostics.
+- 2. Run the System Memory test group in the Dell Diagnostics. - Did any of the diagnostics tests fail? - Yes.
+Contact Dell for technical assistance.

-- 3 Turn off the computer and peripherals, disconnect them from their electrical outlets, wait at least 5 seconds, and then remove the computer cover. - 4 Rotate the power supply away from the system board. - 5 Replace the memory module(s). - 6 Replace the computer cover, reconnect the computer and peripherals to their electrical outlets, and turn them on.
+- 3. Turn off the computer and peripherals, disconnect them from their electrical outlets, wait at least 5 seconds, and then remove the computer cover. - 4.
+Rotate the power supply away from the system board. - 5.
+Replace the memory module(s). - 6.
+Replace the computer cover, reconnect the computer and peripherals to their electrical outlets, and turn them on.